iB) 2008 Jamie Stewart

 Saturday morning, May-October

-Take the Lansdale-Doylestown line to Ambler train station, head west on Butler pike and pick up the Green Ribbon Trail on the right (heading north).
+Take the Lansdale-Doylestown line to Ambler train station, head west on Butler Pike, and pick up the Green Ribbon Trail on the right (or head East to hit Backyard Beans first!)

-Take the Crossways Trail where it connects to the Green Ribbon in Penllyn Woods and follow to Crossways Preserve.
+Take the Crossways Trail where it connects to the Green Ribbon Trail in Penllyn Woods (right at the bridge over the Wissahickon), and follow to Crossways Preserve.

-Follow the main trail down into the meadow and loop around the large fence, which protects a sensitive wetland area from deer.
-Then, retrace your steps back to Ambler.
+At Crossways Preserve, admire the array of habitats and a very cool boardwalk, and follow the main trail down into the meadow.
+Check out the large deer exclosure (which protects a sensitive wetland area from deer), then retrace your steps back to your starting point.

 This one-mile loop is part of my daily break from the strenuous job of CGO at our headquarters.
 The route is not hilly, the only up and down is when I cross the two bridges.
 I get to see the seasons change, make a shallow crossing of the creek and see birds, sniff flowers and lots of trees.